Shelob9/wordpress-plugin/README.md

 This version has less things, it does not use Yarn workspace or Typescript or composer.
 It generates one PHP file that can load JS/CSS and a WordPress-friendly webpack that can have any number of entry points.

+- Copy or clone this repo locally.
+    - `git clone git@github.com:Shelob9/wordpress-plugin.git`
+- Install
+    - `yarn`
+- Rename plugin and update translation domain, function's prefix, namespace, etc.
+    - `yarn rename:basic`
+- This will create a directory named for your plugin slug.
+    - Copy that somewhere else.
+    - Delete everything else.
+- Switch to directory with the new plugin in it
+- Install
+    - `yarn`
+- Build
+    - `yarn build`

 ## Documentation

 - [Getting Started](https://shelob9.github.io/wordpress-plugin/)